-"Deciduous" is a designation indicating a plant sheds its leaves at the end of the growing season.
+"Deciduous" is an adjective and means that the plant so described sheds its leaves at the end of the growing season.
 The term is used primarily in reference to trees and shrubs, in contrast with those that are "evergreen."
 It is pronounced dih-SIJ-oo-uhs.

 To remember what "deciduous" means, try relating it to the word, "decadent."
 Both come from the Latin root meaning "fall."
 The leaves that deciduous trees and shrubs sported in summer fall in autumn, just as the grandeur of a once-mighty nation takes a mighty tumble after that nation has become decadent.

 The autumn season is alternately called "fall" precisely because it is during this season that the leaves fall from the deciduous trees.

 How and Why Leaves Fall From Deciduous Trees and Shrubs

 Why do deciduous trees shed their leaves in fall (and why do they change color?).
 It is essentially a coping mechanism, Mother Nature's way to winterize them in anticipation of the cold winter to follow.
 As a bonus (for humans), the process yields the wonderful fall colors that we so admire.